DohaMghari/JAVA-OOP-Notes/README.md

 requires multiple inheritance, only interfaces can help you.
 Also, the thread pool is very efficient and can be implemented and used very easily.

+ ## Java concepts an entry-level junior should know:

+   - Basic OOP principles
+   - Abstraction, encapsulation, inheritance, polymorphism, and others.
+   - SOLID principles and the way they apply to Java.
+   - Knowing how to manage interfaces, classes, and objects, understand the difference between these elements.
+   - A deeper knowledge of Object methods and their top applications.
+   - Hierarchy of collections and exceptions.
+   - Basics multithreading, understanding the concepts of threads and processes.
+   - Superficial command of lambdas, streams, and functional interfaces.
+  ## Java concepts an experienced junior should know:

+   - Basic understanding of pile and stack
+   - Speed, memory consumption, structure, the garbage collector (decent command).
+   - Collections, processing null-statements using HashMap and TreeMap.
+   - Handling generics, using abstract class constructors, “IS-A” inheritance.
+   - Methods, wrapped classes, hash-code, equals, boxing-unboxing.
+   - Basic multithreading concepts, understanding how to create a safe thread.
+   - Exception handling.

+   ##  Java concepts a confident junior should know:

+   - Basic understanding of NIO and I/O.
+   - Data and period handling.
+   - A deeper understanding of multi-threading, handling main concurrent classes, understanding which elements the synchronization is centered around.
+   - Understanding main garbage collector strategies.
+   - Inheritance of exceptions.
+   - Where to find info about classes and methods in runtime.